raspberrypilearning/rpi-python-line-following/en/step_1.md

 ---
 In addition to your Raspberry Pi buggy, you will need:

-- 8 female-to-female jumper leads
+- 8 female-to-female or female-to-male jumper leads
 - 2 line following sensors
 - Soldering iron and solder
 - Insulating tape